kristoffeys/blog/src/pages/blog/2018-08-01-overriding-dependencies-in-composer.md

 Recently I encountered a bug in an open-source library I was using in a project.
 Like a good citizen, I fixed the bug and submitted a pull request.
 However it takes some time until the pull request is actually merged and available in a release of this library.

-Since the bug was braking for us, we needed the fix asap.
+Since the bug was breaking for us, we needed the fix asap.
 In order to be able to use our fix, we looked for a way to override dependencies in [Composer](https://getcomposer.org/).
 We ended up following this scenario:

 - Fork the repository of the library
 - commpit and publish the bugfix in a branch of our fork